 After finishing my Masters, I applied various schools in USA for a PhD, and finally got accepted by Prof. Yao Wang in Polytechnic University (now known as NYU Tandon School of Engineering).
 My initial topic of research was layered video transmission through multiantenna wireless networks using layered space-time codes (long title huh!).
 Although it was an interesting subject and was inline with my earlier background, unfortunately it was also quite limited in terms of innovability.
 Fortunately, a year and a half into my PhD., my advisor, along with Prof. Ivan Selesnick has started a new project on the use of compressive sensing in parallel dynamic MRI.
 I happily accepted swithcing topics and this led me towards a new area of research with topics such as linear inverse problems, convex optimization, compressive sensing and medical imaging.

 After my PhD.
 I wanted to continue on similar topics, and I was also interested to move in Europe.
 I started my first postdoc with Rémi Gribonval in INRIA Rennes (France) on the topic of calibration in compressive sensing.
 After two years in INRIA, I started another postdoc in Technicolor with Patrick Pérez on audio inverse problems (also With Alexey Ozerov) as well as developing sparse features for fast image based search (also with Joaquin Zepeda).
 After spending 4 years of research in Rennes, I can honestly say that I learned a lot from colleagues both in professional and personal sense, and I was quite happy with life in Bretagne.
-Finally, due to personal reasons, I decided to move to Strasbourg, and started my current postdoc in the MIV team in iCube laboratory in University of Strasbourg.
-I am currently working on medical image registration problem with the use of spectral graphs and features with Vincent Noblet and Fabrice Heitz.
+Finally, due to personal reasons, I decided to move to Strasbourg, and started last postdoc in the MIV team in iCube laboratory in University of Strasbourg, on medical image registration problem with the use of spectral graphs and features with Vincent Noblet and Fabrice Heitz.